petekinnecom/test_launcher/README.md

         --example example            alias of name
     -r, --rerun                      Rerun the previous test.
 This flag cannot be set when entering search terms --disable-spring             Disable spring.
-You can also set the env var: DISABLE_SPRING=1
+You can also set the env var: DISABLE_SPRING=1 --wrap wrap                  Wrap the test command with a custom wrapper.
+Use %cmd for substitution location.
+See README for more info.
+        --root-override override     Override the path to the app root.
+See README for more info.
 ```

 # Search Priority